• Have any questions?

 Every website that you visit effectively consists of two main elements: a domain name and a web server.

-HOW DO DOMAIN NAMES WORK?
+HOW .CO.KE DOMAIN NAMES WORK?

 A domain name works by acting as a link or alternative name to the server that hosts your website.